 As an example, if you place your .addin manifest and assembly dll under the Contents folder, your folder structure may look like this with the above xml tag:

 Use of the Add-in Manifest for Revit 2013 plug-in

 As a default location, we’ll be using all-user location to place the add-in manifest:

 In addition to the add-in manifest, a folder containing all the supporting materials that your plug-in needs will also be placed in the same location.
 The name of the folder is exactly the same as the name of the add-in manifest except that it has “.bundle” instead of “.addin”. e.g.:

 The Add-in manifest accepts relative path in the <Assembly/> tag:

 In this way, your plug-in can be simply installed by copying files without requiring the add-in manifest to be modified during installation.

-To see how the installed app looks, you can download some of the free plug-ins already available on Autodesk Exchange store and study their format.
-For example, the following Autodesk Plugins of the Month are currently available:
+To see how the installed app looks, you can download some of the free plug-ins already available on Autodesk App Store and study their format.

 Use the Ribbon